Kenny Hulshof: Biography

 Hulshof's voting record in the House was conservative.
 Among other issues, he voted against abortion and same-sex marriage, while supporting the death penalty and the Patriot Act.

 Hulshof is Roman Catholic, and is active in the St. Thomas More Newman Center on the campus of his alma mater, the University of Missouri.
 In 2005, Hulshof joined the all-Congressional band the Second Amendments, to play for U.S. troops stationed overseas during the period between Christmas and New Year's Eve.
 Hulshof played the drums.

 There had been rumors in Washington and back in Hulshof's district in Missouri that he might leave Congress to become the University of Missouri System president.
 Hulshof confirmed the rumors after his candidacy became common knowledge.
-However, the university's Board of Curators ended up voting to offer the position to another graduate, who declined the offer.
+However, the university's board of curators ended up voting to offer the position to another graduate, who declined the offer.
 The Board selected Gary D. Forsee for the President of the University of Missouri System in 2008.

 When Governor Blunt announced he would not be seeking re-election in 2008, Hulshof announced on January 29 that he would run for governor.
 Hulshof defeated State Treasurer Sarah Steelman in the Missouri Republican Gubernatorial primary, held on August 5, 2008, winning with a margin of 49% to 45%, with Scott Long receiving 5% and Jen Seivers 1%.
-Hulshof was defeated by four term Missouri Attorney General Jay Nixon, the Democratic Nominee, in the General Election held on November 4, 2008.
+Hulshof was defeated by four term Missouri Attorney General Jay Nixon, the Democratic Nominee, in the general election held on November 4, 2008.

-Hulshof now works for Kit Bond Strategies, based in St. Louis, Missouri.
+Hulshof now works as a lobbyist for Kit Bond Strategies, based in St. Louis, Missouri.